 4. Your child sleeps in awkward positions

 Nighttime leaks are very common that leave parents worried because eventually, the baby is going to wake up due to a wet bed and wet clothes.
 A toddler who loves to sleep on her tummy, or when there is a need to pee, she would most likely twist and turn in her sleep – resulting in a diaper leak.

 5. Difference in Baby boys and baby girls

-For baby boys, it leaks usually due to the direction of his penis and for baby girls, it could happen anytime.
+For baby boys, it leaks usually due to the direction of the penis and for baby girls, it could happen anytime.

 Sometimes the temperature is too low and for that reason, frequent urination is very likely.
 If your baby is leaking at night, the first thing you need to check whether she is cold at night.
 Touch the baby’s neck with a bare hand and see if it feels cold than normal.

 Tips to prevent diaper leaks for heavy wetters

 Heavy wetting is common among toddlers, and on the other hand, it is quite stressful for the parents to deal with frequent diaper leaks despite using the best diaper brands out there.

 Here I tell you simple solutions to prevent diaper leaks significantly and not limiting the water intake – as water is essential for staying hydrated and healthy.
 Limiting liquids altogether is not at all recommended for babies.

 However, parents need to understand, what goes in has to come out.
 The more liquid your child intakes, the more wet diapers she has.